amaque/NanoTPM/README.md

-# rFreeORFs
+# NanoTPM
-Reference-free identification of ORFs
+Quantification of annotated transcripts from long reads

+Restricted (no description)